rishavkundu/design-turborepo/README.md

 ## Dive Deeper

-Explore the [full documentation](https://rishavkundu.com/design/) to unlock the full potential of this system.
+Explore the [documentation](https://rishavkundu.com/design/) to unlock the full potential of this system.
 From detailed component breakdowns to design philosophy discussions, it's all there.

 ## Let's Connect!